-

 ESMA Questions and Answers

-Further information regarding collective investment can be found on the website of the European Commission or on the website of the ESMA.
+Further information regarding collective investment can be found on the websites of the European Commission and ESMA.